A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Quick Overview

-The platform handles what-if scenario modeling for hires, expenses, and cash needs.
-Fundraising planning features let you model funding scenarios and runway extensions in real time.
+The platform handles what-if scenario modeling for hires, expenses, and cash needs, plus board-ready reporting.
+Fundraising prep features let you model funding scenarios and runway extensions in real time.

 Best For